Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Morse--Bott decompositions for complex analytic subspaces of Hermitian manifolds

 The preceding identity illustrates that it is natural to interpret the restriction of the Hamiltonian $f$ to $Y$ as a type of Morse--Bott function on $Y$, as implied by Definition \ref{maindefn:Virtual_Morse-Bott_nullity_co-index_index}.

-In Section \ref{subsec:Morse-Bott_decomposition_smooth_manifold} we briefly recall the Morse--Bott decomposition of a smooth manifold with respect to a Morse--Bott function, analogous to the Bia{\l}ynicki--Birula decomposition of a complex manifold equipped with a holomorphic $\CC^*$ action as in Definition \ref{maindefn:BB_decomposition_complex_manifold}.
-The equivalence of the two decompositions for a Hermitian manifold with a holomorphic $\CC^*$ action and Hamiltonian induced $S^1$ action is explained in Section \ref{subsec:BB_decomposition_complex_manifold}.
+In Section \ref{sec:Morse-Bott_decomposition_smooth_manifold} we briefly recall the Morse--Bott decomposition of a smooth manifold with respect to a Morse--Bott function, analogous to the Bia{\l}ynicki--Birula decomposition of a complex manifold equipped with a holomorphic $\CC^*$ action as in Definition \ref{maindefn:BB_decomposition_complex_manifold}.
+The equivalence of the two decompositions for a Hermitian manifold with a holomorphic $\CC^*$ action and Hamiltonian induced $S^1$ action is explained in Section \ref{sec:BB_decomposition_complex_manifold}; see also Chriss and Ginzburg \cite[Proposition 2.4.22 and Corollary 2.4.24, p.
+89]{Chriss_Ginzburg_representation_theory_complex_geometry}.

-\subsection{Interpretation of the virtual Morse--Bott nullity, co-index, and index}
+\section{Interpretation of the virtual Morse--Bott nullity, co-index, and index}